audreyadora/vai-gl/README.md

 ### Examples

-This is a general example component class implementation which handles contextLost and canvas resize events which you can modify for your own implementation.
-You can also import and extend this class from 'Vai'.
+This is a general example component class implementation which handles contextLost and canvas resize events.
+You can also import and extend this wrapper class from 'Vai'.

 ```typescript
 import { RenderEngine } from '../RenderEngine/RenderEngine';